Camilla (1994 film): Release

 The film opened in limited release in Canada on November 25, 1994, followed by a gradual rollout in North America by Miramax that December.
+The film opened on three screens in the United Kingdom on February 17, 1995 and grossed £1,978 in its opening weekend.

 Critical reception

 Camilla received a mixed response from critics.
-On review aggregator Rotten Tomatoes, the film holds a 40% rating based on 5 reviews.
+On review aggregator Rotten Tomatoes, the film holds a 44% rating based on 9 reviews.

 Several reviewers wrote that Tandy's performance was the best aspect of the film.
 Janet Maslin of The New York Times described Tandy was a "graceful presence" in the film, and said that "She moves enchantingly through an otherwise treacly film that wouldn't work without her."
 Brendan Kelly gave a positive review in Variety, writing "Quarrington — who also wrote Whale Music – has penned a script that neatly captures the bittersweet tone of the story without slipping into syrupy sentimentality.
 Toronto-based helmer Deepa Mehta maintains a quick pace, alternating between comedy and pathos."
 Roger Ebert of the Chicago Sun-Times wrote that Tandy's final film roles "show an elderly woman of great dignity and strength, stubbornness and eventual warmth" and concluded that "What Camilla adds to the palate is humor and some naughtiness".

 In a review in the San Francisco Chronicle, Peter Stack wrote that Tandy was a "bright, vital presence" in the film and said that "Tandy's eyes are so full of light and impish good humor, it's no wonder she almost sweeps away Fonda", concluding that "Tandy's performance is so enchanting, you forgive a lot".
 Kevin Thomas of the Los Angeles Times wrote, "Structurally, Camilla is a mess, but Tandy and Fonda are wonderful together as a fast friendship between Camilla and Freda develops.
 The reunion between Camilla and the Niagara Falls violin maker (Cronyn) who was her true love is inevitably poignant.
 The chance to experience America’s greatest acting team since the Lunts for one final time, plus the appealing Fonda, does in fact tempt you to forgive Camilla its various shortcomings."